volution/kawipiko/documentation/readme.rst

 About
 =====

-``kawipiko`` is a simple static HTTP server written in Go_, whose main purpose is to serve static content as fast as possible.
+``kawipiko`` is a simple static website HTTP server written in Go_, whose main purpose is to serve static website content as fast as possible.
 However "simple" doesn't imply "dumb" or "limited", instead it implies "efficiency" and removal of superfluous features, inline with UNIX's philosophy of `do one thing and do it well <https://en.wikipedia.org/wiki/Unix_philosophy#Do_One_Thing_and_Do_It_Well>`__.
 As such ``kawipiko`` basically supports only ``GET`` (and ``HEAD``) requests and does not provide features like dynamic content, authentication, reverse proxying, etc.

-However, ``kawipiko`` does provide something unique, that no other HTTP server offers:  the static content is served from a CDB_ database with almost zero latency.
+However, ``kawipiko`` does provide something unique, that no other HTTP server offers:  the static website content is served from a CDB_ database with almost zero latency.
-Moreover, the static content can be compressed (with either ``gzip`` or ``brotli``) ahead of time, thus reducing not only CPU but also bandwith and latency.
+Moreover, the static website content can be compressed (with either ``gzip`` or ``brotli``) ahead of time, thus reducing not only CPU but also bandwith and latency.

 CDB_ databases are binary files that provide efficient read-only key-value lookup tables, initially used in some DNS and SMTP servers, mainly for their low overhead lookup operations, zero locking in multi-threaded / multi-process scenarios, and "atomic" multi-record updates.
-This also makes them suitable for low-latency static content serving over HTTP, which this project provides.
+This also makes them suitable for low-latency static website content serving over HTTP, which this project provides.

 For those familiar with Netlify_, ``kawipiko`` is a "host-it-yourself" alternative featuring: